dschadow/ApplicationIntrusionDetection/README.md

 Application Intrusion Detection
 ============
 This repository is all about Application Intrusion Detection.
-Have a look at my [presentations](https://blog.dominikschadow.de/events) I've given on this topic or watch the recordings at [W-JAX 2015](https://jaxenter.de/web-app-security-43952) (German) or [JavaZone 2016](https://vimeo.com/181788148) (English).
+Have a look at the [presentations](https://blog.dominikschadow.de/events) I've given on this topic or watch the recordings at [W-JAX 2015](https://jaxenter.de/web-app-security-43952) (German) or [JavaZone 2016](https://vimeo.com/181788148) (English) for more information.

 # Duke Encounters
 **Duke Encounters** is a demo web application utilizing Application Intrusion Detection based on [OWASP AppSensor](http://appsensor.org).
 It is using [Spring Boot](http://projects.spring.io/spring-boot) with a [h2](http://www.h2database.com) in-memory database and a [Thymeleaf](http://www.thymeleaf.org) UI.
-Keep in mind that all entered information is only stored temporarily and will be reset when restarting.
+Keep in mind that all entered information is only stored temporarily and will be reset when restarting the application.

 ## Build and Run
 No matter what type you choose, the web application should be available on **http://localhost:8080**.
 Any modern browser